JonathanWilbur/asn1.rs/osi-net/README.md

   conflict with my implementation.
 The verbiage of X.224, Section 6.5.4, suggests that each ref must be unique, so I think this detail is incorrect.
   It also makes sense that each must be unique to support splitting.

+## Network Service Implementation

+I have established that there will be separate `OSINetworkConn` and `NSProvider` traits.
+I got hung up because I tried to make `NSProvider` make sense for both, but they are two logically different things: when trying to make a "layer" make use of a particular connection, there was an unanswered "which?" and when trying to make a network connection make another network connection (via `N-CONNECT` request), there was an unanswered "how?".
+Now I believe that both should have separate traits.

+Further, the state tables for the transport layer should receive the whole application association stack, not just N, T, and S. This is because:

+1. You have to pass in the AA anyway so you can enqueue the creation of new network connections.
+2. You cannot take a mutable reference to AA, then to S, which is one of its fields.

+This is unique to this layer and should not be a problem for the upper layers, because creating a new network connection

+WAIT, are you sure?
+Actually, I think the AA will have to be passed into every state table at every layer.
+How will S know where to get P?